Slash and Burn Agriculture - The Arson Of Mother Nature for Profit!

-Slash-and-burn is the most widely applied model in agriculture today and provides food to billions of people around the world.
+Slash-and-burn agriculture is the most widely applied model in agriculture today and provides food to billions of people around the world.
 It is cheap and its long usage throughout the years has lead to a development of various techniques (and technology) to maximize the efficiency of this model.
 It is quite obvious that cutting and burning down a forest to later produce crops is taxing on the environment, so in places like Madagascar people innovate as much as possible to try and make the overall gain outweigh the losses.
 Workers subdivide the land into distinct portions for being cultivated and for being left uncultivated, then shift between the two pieces of land according to planting cycles and seasons.
 When the uncultivated land has grown to a certain point where the soil is nutrient rich and fertile, slashing and burning is then applied.
 The leftover ashes from the burnt foliage then add a layer of nutrients to the soil, which makes it fertile for farming.
 This method prevents the unnecessary burning of more forest.
 In many parts of Africa, including Madagascar, agriculture, and charcoal production industries are closely intertwined, making sure that the burned wood can be further used for energy production rather than being wasted.

 Aside from all its benefits it also has many drawbacks - It has led to the extinction of many animal species, loss of habitat and, and soil infertility which increases the demand for more fertile soil accelerating the process of deforestation.